cmaciasjimenez/nextjs-typescript-tailwind-template/README.md

 This is a starter [Next.js](https://nextjs.org/) template project.

-- Next.js
+- 🚀 Next.js
-- React
+- 📦 React
-- Tailwind CSS
+- 🎨 Tailwind CSS
-- Typescript
+- 🏎️ Typescript
-- ESLint (code quality) + Prettier (code formatting)
+- ✨ ESLint (code quality) + Prettier (code formatting)

-## Philosophy
+## Summary

-This is an opinionated template that jump starts a project with all you need.
+This is an **opinionated** template that jump starts a project with all you need.
 Next.js with React and Typescript for JavaScript.
 Tailwind for styling already with an utility for fixing className props.
 There are also a handful of ESLint rules turned on (some recommended by ESLint, some recommended by Typescript ESLint and some selected by me for import sorting, code style I prefer and so on).

 ## Getting Started